23 Things You Never Knew About Your Brain

 Brain games might not do much for me.
 Seriously.

-A 2011 study in Addiction Biology found that frequent tanning will fire off the same "reward" response for me as drug addiction (ie, I want to do it again and again).
+A 2011 study in Addiction Biology found that frequent tanning will fire off the same “reward” response for me as drug addiction (ie, I want to do it again and again).
 Ditto for binge eating, being popular on Facebook (!), or other obsessive activities.
-Find healthy ways to stimulate me: exercise, spending time with friends, treating yourself to a day of relaxation.
+Find healthy ways to stimulate me: Exercise, spending time with friends, treating yourself to a day of relaxation.
+These healthy habits will also keep your mind sharp.

 Ladies: I’m more moody with you.
 Sorry.

 Memory starts declining at around 27!
-Even though my ability to function doesn't start deteriorating until as early as 45, we will start losing some of my cells in your 20s.
-Beat the odds: Eat your way sharp with these seven research-backed foods
+Even though my ability to function doesn’t start deteriorating until as early as 45, we will start losing some of my cells in your 20s.
+Beat the odds: Eat your way sharp with foods, like blueberries, that help reduce the risk of Alzheimer’s, maintain your memory, and boost my acetylcholine levels (which helps improve memory function).
+These are the myths about Alzheimer’s disease you should stop believing.

 In an isolated 2012 study, researchers found that people in a simulated gambling task could teach themselves to be more cautious bettors.
 With more research, scientists believe they can help with new developments in treating addiction and impulse-control disorders like ADHD.